Kingerthanu/CPP_CellularAutomata_pt2_Synapses/README.md

   In This Iteration Of Our Program, Our React/Think Function Has The Ruleset Of:<br>
     &emsp;- If Dead, if there is 2 alive neighbors we have a 50% chance of turning on (becoming alive).
-    - Else If Dead, Stay Dead :/
+    &emsp;- Else If Dead, Stay Dead :/
-    - If Alive, if we have 2 alive neighbors we die.
+    &emsp;- If Alive, if we have 2 alive neighbors we die.
-    - Else If Alive, Stay Alive :D
+    &emsp;- Else If Alive, Stay Alive :D

 ----------------------------------------------